Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 When planning your visit, after buying your tickets to the One World Observatory, you'll need to know how to get to this fantastic viewpoint in lower Manhattan.
 To help you get there quickly and easily wherever you are, I've put together this guide to help you.

-1. Take a stroll and enjoy the views
+Take a stroll to the One World Observatory and enjoy the view

-The One World from the Brooklyn Bridge| ©Thomas Bormans
+One World from the Brooklyn Bridge| ©Thomas Bormans

-The One World from the Brooklyn Bridge| ©Thomas Bormans
+One World from the Brooklyn Bridge| ©Thomas Bormans

-Walking distances from key points of the city
+Walking distances from the city's key attractions

 Here's how far it is to One World Observatory from some of the Big Apple's most popular sites so you can decide whether you want to walk or find an alternative.
 It's worth it!

-• Tribeca: It's only an 8-minute walk from this trendy downtown neighbourhood.
+• Tribeca: It will take you only 8 minutes from this trendy downtown neighbourhood.

 • Wall Street: It will take you approximately 13 minutes to get there from New York's financial district.
+Ideal if you want to book the Wall Street tour afterwards.

-Book your ticket to One World
+Book your ticket to One World Observatory

 The New York Subway| ©Hellotickets